-In the past three years, Bartertown's problems have turned increasingly deadly.
+In the past five years, Bartertown's problems have turned increasingly deadly.
 Clystone's attempts to clamp down on smuggling have corrupted him and his government.
 The magistrate's forces clash regularly with smugglers, especially those who pay tribute to Shadowswift, a young human with a flair for extortion.
 Battling Shadowswift for dominance over Bartertown are other would-be gang leaders who covet Shadowswift's illegal empire.
 Ordinary people get caught in the crossfire.
-Bartertown residents have begun emigrating to Throal in record numbers; the city's population has fallen to 45,000 and continues to shrink.